Listen to Ellen reciting poetry.

 Like everyone who has heard this news, I am shocked (yet again), horrified, and deeply saddened by the murders of 20 children, 6 teachers, and the shooter’s mother — as well as his own suicide.
 One … continue reading

 Last month I wrote from Newfoundland and Labrador, and now I am in Vancouver, at the other end of the country.
-Returning from St. John’s, my plane was delayed by fog and then by Hurricane Sandy — … continue reading
+Returning from St. John’s, my plane was delayed by fog and then by Hurricane Sandy — and now I … continue reading

 Several weeks ago I gave a talk to the Lit Chat group in Hamilton on the role of place in writing – in memory and in story.
 This included imaginary and mythical places – the land of fairy tales, “once … continue reading